GavinBO3/CS240/Multiboard/README.md

-Uses interfaces to create multiple "board" classes, used for simple games and puzzles.
+Uses interfaces to create multiple "board" classes, used for simple games and puzzles, illustrated in Swing.